 Benefits of Permitting

 When you permit your event with USA Cycling you gain access to our online registration system that conveniently allows riders to register for your event right on the USA Cycling website.
 The registration system deducts any necessary permitted fees, insurance surcharges, and any additional event fees from rider registration fees collected by the registration system.
 The system gives riders the opportunity to purchase a one-day or annual license and sign waivers electronically prior to race day cutting down on-site paperwork for you and your staff.
 By linking to USA Cycling’s membership database riders are registered in the correct category, gender, and age group clearing up any confusion that might have otherwise been left to race morning.
-All permitted events using the USA Cycling registration system are eligible for a rebate of $0.40 for each online registration net transaction.
+All permitted events with 50 or more registrants processed through the USA Cycling registration system have the potential to receive a rebate of $0.40 for each online registration net transaction.
+Events who process 250 or more registrants may qualify for a year-end bonus.
 Click here for more details.

 By permitting, your athletes’ results can be added to the only national results and ranking program that offers racers the ability to compare how they stack up against riders across the nation as well as give USA Cycling the ability to identify world class athletes and aid in teams selection.
 Click here for rankings FAQs.

 As you know riders need to purchase annual or one-day licenses, but did you know that money from these membership sales are filtered back into your area through Local Associations (LA)?
 USA Cycling’s LA’s decide where to reinvest the financial allocation and some LA’s support racing programs through various avenues.
 Whether it is renting a timing system, reimbursement for hiring officials, financial grants, or other great benefits by permitting your event you’ll be able to take advantage of these.